Multi-modal Machine Learning in Engineering Design: A Review and Future Directions

-Besides the textual and visual data modes discussed above, representing, inspecting, evaluating, and optimizing engineering designs may involve additional data modes, such as olfactory, haptic, auditory, emotional, and ergonomic data.
-These data modes are under-explored in ML and there is a need for effective models to process such information in the design community.
-Bringing more data modes into MMML models for engineering design can potentially enhance the comprehensiveness and effectiveness of such models in design understanding, reasoning, evaluation, and optimization.
-Since most published MMML models are limited to two data modes, a future direction is to explore MMML architectures that can accommodate multiple data modes.
+Beyond text and visual processing, interpreting, evaluating, and optimizing engineering designs also involve comprehending additional data modes like olfactory, haptic, auditory, emotional, and ergonomic modes~\cite{Wu2022ResearchCOVID-19}.
+The insufficient exploration of these data modes necessitates effective models for their processing and inclusion into MMML.
+To enhance model comprehensiveness and effectiveness, specific efforts need to be made to expand MMML architectures and accommodate a wider range of data modes for engineering design applications.

+Additionally, the interpretability of MMML models, the ability to understand and explain their decision-making process, is important but lacking.
+In general ML, a model's interpretability not only builds trust in its predictions but also helps avoid or uncover unexpected biases~\cite{Linardatos2021ExplainableMethods, BarredoArrieta2020ExplainableAI}.
+Interpretability in MMML can further inform users about the importance of each involved modality and the specific cross-modal interactions that affect decision-making, potentially enabling them to learn ``implicit" knowledge from MMML models.
+Given the ``black box" nature of deep MMML models, it is challenging to improve their interpretability.
+A future direction is to balance MMML performance with interpretability, making MMML models more interactive, trustable, and effective for human designers.